Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Enemy
 Cost: 15 MP
 Damage: x3 (Almighty)
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 15 MP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: A costly way to do high damage.
 This could be utilizing a forbidden spell, firing an anti-matter weapon, eldritch energy, or similar sources of powerful damage.

 > Given the extreme MP cost of this Ability, it is strategically advantageous to find some way of getting Boon before trying to use it.